ouzgrp/Project-3/README.md

 -selector to change which variable is shown on the choropleth -comparison tool to compare data for two different countries

+The overall conclusion from the data and the interactive map is that happiness and human development index is higher in the countries with the higher democracy index and with a government type that is flawed or full democracy.
+Furthermore, the financial aid sent from Canada is higher in the countries with lower democracy index and where the government type tend to lean more towars authoritarian leadership style.
+Those countries also have lower happiness and human development index.
 ======================================

 Data Sources: